jeremydbean/toc/README.md

 - sudo nano ~/.bashrc
 - Add the following lines to the bottom
 	- cd /home/pi/ToC/area
-	- ./startup &
+	- ./merc 9000 &
 - Ctrl + X, Y, ENTER
 - Every time you open a terminal window, you will be in the areas directory, and the MUD will attempt to start if not already running.

 OTHER COMMANDS:
 - ps ux : views all running processes.
 First number listed after pi is the 'Process ID'  last line is the description.
-The MUD is both ./startup and ./merc 9000
+The MUD is: 	- './merc 9000'
-- If you need to force kill the MUD, use 'ps ux' to find the process ID, then do 'kill <number>'
+- If you need to force kill the MUD, use 'ps ux' to find the process ID for './merc 9000', then do 'kill <number>'